CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 ### Results

-Finally, the application not only displays the list of Attachments for the given Sales Order, but also allows user to add new attachments.
-Attachments in this example are uploaded to the backend into SAP attachments location:
+Finally, the application not only displays the list of attachments for a given Sales Order, but also enables users to upload new attachments.
+In this example, the attachments are uploaded to the backend and stored in the designated SAP attachments location.

 ![Attachments](./media/attachments/attachments-path-sap-configuration.webp)

 :::caution
-In this example we are only adding attachment to the backend.
-We are not linking this attachment to a Sales Order.
-This needs to be done in a custom controller.
-We are adding attachments from this example to Sales Orders in [Custom controller](./custom-controller.md) tutorial.
+In this example, we are only uploading the attachment to the backend without linking it to a Sales Order.
+The association with a Sales Order is handled separately in a custom controller, as explained in the [Custom controller](./custom-controller.md) tutorial.
 :::

 #### Final Look of Application